 Before purchasing, measure your available counter space or sink area.
 Consider:

-- Kitchen Size: A compact kitchen might benefit from an over-the-sink, collapsible, or small countertop model.
+- Kitchen Size: Compact kitchens benefit from over-the-sink, collapsible, or small countertop models.
 Larger kitchens can accommodate full-sized, multi-tiered racks.

-- Family Size: A single-person household may only need a compact rack, while a large family will require a higher capacity rack, possibly with multiple tiers or an expandable design.
+- Family Size: A single-person household may need a compact rack, while a large family requires a higher capacity rack, possibly with multiple tiers or an expandable design.

-- Dishwashing Habits: Do you hand-wash large pots and pans frequently?
-Ensure the rack can comfortably hold bulky items without tipping.
-Sturdiness is paramount, especially when handling heavy loads.
+- Dishwashing Habits: If you hand-wash large pots and pans frequently, ensure the rack can comfortably hold bulky items without tipping.
+Sturdiness is paramount for heavy loads.

 Efficient Drainage Systems: A Must-Have for Hygiene

-A superior drainage system is vital for preventing water pooling, which can lead to bacterial growth, mold, and water stains on your countertop.
+A superior drainage system prevents water pooling, which can lead to bacterial growth, mold, and water stains.
 Look for features such as:

-- Integrated Drainboards: Many countertop models come with sloped drainboards that guide water directly into the sink.
+- Integrated Drainboards: Many countertop models have sloped drainboards that guide water directly into the sink.

-- Swivel Spouts: Some advanced drainboards feature a swivel spout that can be positioned to drain water from any side, offering greater flexibility in placement.
+- Swivel Spouts: Some advanced drainboards feature a swivel spout that can be positioned to drain water from any side, offering greater flexibility.

 - Removable Trays: Easy-to-clean drip trays are essential.
 They should be simple to detach, wash, and dry to prevent stagnant water and mildew buildup.